WalletScrutiny/WalletScrutinyCom/_android/com.sf.monarch.md

 They have this message on their website:

 > As part of this journey, we will discontinue our wallet services effective July 1, 2024.
 We understand the importance of a smooth transition for all our users, which is why we recommend switching to Coinbase DeFi Wallet

+Although the wallet allows for the creation and backup of new wallets, the "Currencies" page is blank and empty leaving the app unable to send or receive bitcoin.

+Verdict: As the product is now officially announced to be discontinued, we believe it is inadvisable to continue to try to use this app as a bitcoin wallet.

 ## 2020-04-12